 La Esclava Blanca

-The next movie in this list is quite different, as it explores the situation of a white orphan girl taken by enslaved black people.
+The next movie in this list of Best Slavery Movies on Netflix is quite different, as it explores the situation of a white orphan girl taken by enslaved black people.
 The movie portrayed Colombia in 1821, and the story revolves around an orphan white girl and her family, which consist of enslaved Black people.
 The film’s plot is based on a historical lie said by the critics.
 However, it is one of the great movies depicting the struggle and hardship of slavery.
 It also shows a perspective of black people who had a family while working as a slave.

 The movie stands with a strong 8.1 rating on IMDB, signifying the response of viewers towards the film.
 The movie shakes different emotions as the actors have portrayed their characters beautifully.
 While there is a debate on the movie’s historical truth, but it is one good piece of art that one should definitely watch.